-If you’re living in the Netherlands, you’ll find the country is recognised as having one of the best health care systems in Europe and is considered to be one of the safest countries in the world in which to have a baby, despite a more unusal pre-natal and delivery system when compared to other European countries.
-New mothers, however, have few complaints with the high level of post-natal care, which can even include personal help at home covered by the state health insurance system.
+Thinking of having a baby in the Netherlands?
+If you’ve made your home in the lowlands, you’ll find the country is recognized as having one of the best healthcare systems in Europe and is considered to be one of the safest countries in the world in which to give birth, despite a more unusual pre-natal and delivery system when compared to other European countries.
+New mothers, however, have few complaints with the high level of post-natal care, which can even include personal help at home covered by health insurance.

 Bupa Global, specialized in health insurance packages for expats, explains what to expect when you’re expecting in the Netherlands.

-Hospitals remain the most popular place to give birth in the Netherlands, although as many as one in eight babies are born at home – one of the highest rates of home births in the western world, although significantly less than the 35 percent recorded in the 1990s.
-This is in stark contrast to countries such as the UK, where home births make up just over 2 percent of the total births each year.
+Hospitals remain the most popular place for having a baby in the Netherlands, although as many as one in eight babies are born at home.
+This is one of the highest rates of home births of all highly-developed countries, although significantly less than the 35% recorded in the 1990s.
+This is in stark contrast to countries such as the UK, where home births make up just over 2% of the total births each year.

-Following the birth, parents are entitled to a maximum of 10 days of assistance from a maternity nurse.
-The nurse will be on hand to offer advice and support and to assist with every day chores such as cooking, cleaning and shopping.
+Parents receive a maximum of 10 days of assistance from a maternity nurse.
+The nurse is on-hand to offer advice, support, and assist with everyday chores.

 Prenatal care in the Netherlands

-Your first appointment with the midwife usually takes place three months into the pregnancy and consists of an initial screening to identify any potential complications.
-At this point you are asked whether you prefer a home or hospital birth but be sure to check with your insurance provider prior to selecting the home birth option, as it may in some cases involve an additional cost to your premium.
+Your first appointment with the midwife usually takes place three months into the pregnancy.
+The appointment consists of an initial screening to identify any potential complications.
+At this point, the midwife asks whether you prefer a home birth or a hospital birth.
+Be sure to check with your insurance provider prior to selecting the home birth option; it may involve an additional cost to your premium.

 The midwife will also provide you with a schedule for future appointments, as well as information booklets outlining dietary advice, the expected due date and other relevant information.